waiyanhein/react-multi-checkbox-select/README.md

 #### Callbacks
 - `onChange` - "This will be triggered each time a checkbox has been ticked or un-ticked."
 - `onRemove` - "This will be triggered each time a selected item has been removed."
+- `onClose` - "This will be triggered when the select dropdown is closed."